nvs/gem/docs/building-the-map.md

 02. Ensure your setup satisfies the requirements of the [map tools][2] collection.
 They are required to build the map.
 03. Checkout the version of the map in question.
-You may want to look at this file again as the build process, as well as the porject dependencies, may have changed between versions.
+You may want to look at this file again as the build process, as well as project dependencies, may have changed between versions.
 04. Look at the configuration file (`etc/gem.lua`) and make any necessary adjustments.
 For details, see the configuration documentation in the map tools repository, taking note of the repository version.
 Of particular